Data Breach Fines: What You Need to Know

 If you’re not using a framework or need to cover gaps in the framework then you should use an output encoding library.
 Each variable used in the user interface should be passed through an output encoding function.
 A list of output encoding libraries is included in the appendix.

 There are many different output encoding methods because browsers parse HTML, JS, URLs, and CSS differently.
+Understanding the various types of XSS attacks is crucial when selecting the appropriate output encoding method.
 Using the wrong encoding method may introduce weaknesses or harm the functionality of your application.

 Sometimes users need to author HTML.
 One scenario would be to allow users to change the styling or structure of content inside a WYSIWYG editor.
 Output encoding here will prevent XSS, but it will break the intended functionality of the application.
 The styling will not be rendered.
 In these cases, HTML Sanitization should be used.